wrh2/ADXL345/README.md

 ## Tests

-A unit test framework for the module using python's unittest module is included in the tests folder.
+A unit test framework for the module using python's unittest module is [included](./tests/tests.py).

 ## TODO